flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 It serves two important purposes for load testing:

 a.
-If the verification passes - we were able to load the page and verify it was the correct page with teh correct time.
+If the verification passes - we were able to load the page and verify it was the correct page with the correct time.

 b.
-If th everification fails - the page may be showing an error to the user in circumstances where the server may be overloaded with too much traffic - a common occurrence when executing load tests.
+If the verification fails - the page may be showing an error to the user in circumstances where the server may be overloaded with too much traffic - a common occurrence when executing load tests.

 ## Step 2 - Navigation using HTML Text Links

-The second step enables us to interact with a page object on the front page naviagted to in Step 1 - that will lead us to the next step in the business process.
+The second step enables us to interact with a page object on the front page navigated to in Step 1.
+That will lead us to the next step in the business process.

 For this step we want to navigate to a particular clothing type - called a 'Hoodie'.
 To get to this clothing section we need to click on a text based link as shown below: